SRGSSR/pillarbox-apple/Sources/Analytics/Analytics.docc/user-consent.md

 ## Overview

-The Analytics framework does not directly implement user consent management but provides a way to forward user consent settings to the Commanders Act and comScore SDKs so that user wishes can be properly taken into account at the data processing level.
+The Analytics framework does not directly implement user consent management but provides a way to forward user consent choices to the Commanders Act and comScore SDKs so that user wishes can be properly taken into account at the data processing level.

-> Note: If you observe network traffic with a proxy tool like Charles you can still observe that both the Commanders Act and comScore SDKs still perform network calls, even if the user does not provide any consent.
-This is expected behavior as user consent settings, send as part of network request payloads, will be taken into account server-side.
+> Note: Do not worry if you observe analytics-related network traffic with a proxy tool like [Charles](https://www.charlesproxy.com).
+The Analytics framework still sends data but user consent is transmitted in each request payload for server-side processing.

 ### Setup an analytics data source

+User consent is sent with each analytic network call in globals set through a data source associated with the ``Analytics`` singleton.

-Provide an ``AnalyticsDataSource`` when starting the tracker.
-The app delegate from which the tracker must be started is a natural candidate for this role:
+To send user consent choices you must therefore register an ``AnalyticsDataSource`` when starting the tracker.
+The app delegate from which the tracker must be started is usually a perfect candidate for this role:

 ```swift
 final class AppDelegate: NSObject, UIApplicationDelegate {